Wildfire Control and Prevention in Mississippi

 The Mississippi Forestry Commission responded to and suppressed 491 wildfires that burned 10,186 acres in FY 2019.

 Wildfire detection is provided by airplane surveillance coupled with the wildfire reports from the public (using toll-free numbers provided by the Mississippi Forestry Commission), and dispatch calls from local law enforcement.

 View a summary map of the day’s fires cross the state of Mississippi.

 MFC Wildland Firefighters

 County fire suppression crews are dispatched from a central dispatching location in their area.
-In fiscal year 2019, Mississippi Forestry Commission Wildland Firefighters saved 4,441 structures threatened by wildfire activity.
+In the fiscal year 2019, Mississippi Forestry Commission Wildland Firefighters saved 4,441 structures threatened by wildfire activity.
 33 structures were damaged or destroyed.
 The MFC dispatches wildland firefighting personnel and equipment to the location of reported wildfire activity 24/7.

 The Mississippi Forestry Commission (MFC) is the only state agency responsible for responding to and suppressing wildfires in Mississippi.

 To report a wildfire in Mississippi, call the Mississippi Forestry Commission’s Central Dispatch Number (or dial 911):